 “Sometimes when folks cut into old wood, it doesn’t grow back,” he said.
 “That’s because they cut below those dormant buds, where the new growth would normally pop out after pruning.”

-You can have your cuttings composted by your local municipality if they offer that service, or compost them in your own backyard.
+You can have your cuttings composted by your local municipality if they offer that service or compost them in your own backyard.

 What if I Can’t Cut It?

-Pruning landscape plants isn’t for the faint of heart, but hopefully, you’re feeling confident.
+Pruning landscaping plants isn’t for the faint of heart, but hopefully, you’re feeling confident.
 Bushes, hedges, and shrubs don’t yell when you cut them, but they absolutely tell on you when you do it wrong.
-Still not sure about DIY trimming?
-Drop the loppers, ditch the snips, and call a professional landscaper in your area.
-Your plants will reward you with shear happiness.

 Main Image Credit: Rawpixel